-Esma was born on August 8, 1943, in the predominately Romani Šuto Orizari municipality of Skopje, now capital of the Macedonia.
-She is the second youngest of six children.
+Esma was born in the predominately Romani Šuto Orizari municipality of Skopje, now capital of the Macedonia.
+She was the second youngest of six children.
 Her mother was a Turkish Muslim, while her father was a Serb born in Tirana, Albania.
 His grandmother and grandfather were an Iraqi Jew and a Catholic Roma respectively.
 Her family was relatively (but not abjectly) poor growing up, her father working variously as a porter, singer, drummer, circus strongman and shoe shine.
 Her parents stressed that all six children finish primary school.
 At age nine Esma was introduced by one of her brothers to a local Romani music organisation, where she was able to quickly learn complicated rhythms.
 Her mother encouraged her musical gifts and Esma and her brother soon joined their school’s folklore group.

 In 1957, age 14, she was personally invited to sing at a school talent contest for Radio Skopje.
 This concert proved to be a turning point—not only did she place first, beating out 57 other schools and winning 9000 dinars, but national band leader and future husband Stevo Teodosievski also happened to be in attendance.
 After securing permission from her parents, Esma began touring with his musical ensemble.
 Legend has it she left home with a single suitcase filled with one dress and one Čoček costume.